wknapik/vpnfailsafe/README.md

-# What is vpnailsafe ?
+# What is vpnfailsafe ?

 `vpnfailsafe` prevents a VPN user's ISP-assigned IP address from being exposed on the internet, both while the VPN connection is active and when it goes down.